adanzan/adanzan.github.io/README.md

-# Introductory Website
+# Personal Website
 This website hosts information about me and my journey.
 > This is a work-in-progress

 ## Technologies Used
 - Javascript
 - React
-- CSS
+- MUI